chemgymrl/chemgymrl/docs/lesson_1_react.md

 ```

 Firtst let's load up the environment, I highly recommend you look at the source code for the reaction bench and
 reaction, it should help provide insight into how this all works.
-Further the lesson on creating a custom reaction
+Further, the lesson on creating a custom reaction
 environment will also help give insight into the reaction mechanics.
 If you run the cell below you will see a graph appear that looks something like this:

 ![graph](../tutorial_figures/reaction-lesson-1/wurtz_overlap_command_0.png)